lee890211/erc_token_snapshot/README.md

 # erc_token_snapshot
-simple script that generates account balance snapshot of erc based token
+simple script that generates account balance snapshot of erc based token holders

 ### How to use ###